 Really guys, stuff like this gets me soooo excited because I LOVE it when tools and programs do the work for me!
 I personally use Tailwind while I know some people use board booster.
 I tried both before but ended up just sticking with Tailwind.

 Basically, with one click of a button, I can schedule the pins that I selected on my personal boards as well as group boards.
 As mentioned above, it picks up the ALT tags that you fill up in the description box which makes mass scheduling easy.
 While some people swear by manual pinning, I have tried multiple methods and this one works best for me.

 Pinterest Group Threads

 Although the Pinterest community is half in half with the importance of repin threads, I really believe in their value.
-In the latter end of 2017, Pitnerest removed the repin count of pins and while everybody was reeling from this decision, I believe that in the end, repins still play a big role in the algorithim alongside with click throughs, close ups, and more.
+In the latter end of 2017, Pinterest removed the repin count of pins and while everybody was reeling from this decision, I believe that in the end, repins still play a big role in the algorithm alongside with click-throughs and more.